Data collection

 Last polled value

-Last value will be used.
-If number of polls set to more then 1, then condition will evaluate to true only if it’s true for each individual value of last N polls.
+The last value will be used.
+If number of polls is set to more then 1, then condition will evaluate to true only if it’s true for each individual value of last N polls.

 Average value

-An average value for last N polls will be used (you have to configure a desired number of polls).
+Average value for last N polls will be used (you have to configure required number of polls).

 Mean deviation

-A mean absolute deviation for last N polls will be used (you have to configure a desired number of polls).
-Additional information on how mean absolute deviation calculated can be found here.
+Mean absolute deviation for last N polls will be used (you have to configure required number of polls).
+Additional information on how mean absolute deviation is calculated can be found here.

 Diff with previous value

-A delta between last and previous values will be used.
-If DCI data type is string, system will use 0, if last and previous values match; and 1, if they don’t.
+Delta between the last and previous values will be used.
+If DCI data type is string and the last and previous values match, system will use value of 0 and value of 1 if they don’t match.

 Data collection error